siyul-park/uniflow/docs/user_extensions.md

 ### Temporary Execution

-Execute a workflow temporarily and then remove the execution environment.
-This approach is suitable for running workflows in temporary environments:
+Execute the workflow temporarily and then remove the execution environment.
+This method is suitable for running workflows in temporary environments:

 ```go
 r := runtime.New(runtime.Config{